 Trima also separates out leukocytes into an LRS chamber, a product that, while discarded by most centers, we use for research.

 An Alyx machine is similar to the Trima machine but instead of collecting platelets and plasma and returning red blood cells, it collects red blood cells and returns platelets and plasma.

 At the end of each whole blood donation, the Hemaflow scale transmits that draw’s data to the Donor ID program.
-The data is compared to each printed medical history card, and once the charge nurse on duty resolves any conflicting data, he/she flags it as ready for transfer.
+The data is compared to each printed medical history card, and once the charge nurse on duty resolves any conflicting data, they flag it as ready for transfer.
 The medical history card bar code is then scanned into Donor ID and released.
 The donation information is then transmitted to a secure server, while a printed medical history card and the accompanying donated blood products are packed for transfer to the processing lab.

 While the blood products are sent to the processing lab to be prepared, donation information is sent to our Medical Records (MR) department electronically.
 Our MR team consists of six team members who protect the donor database and ensure accuracy of donor data that is entered into the system.
 They are responsible for confirming the accuracy of all product information – blood type, collection information, donor details – before any products are released to our partner hospitals for use.
 This is a process that is unique to SBC, as one of the few blood centers in the state that facilitates processing of donations in-house, as opposed to outsourcing.

 Once Medical Records receives the donation information, they call the processing lab to match up donor information to the donated product.
 After confirming, they transfer the product data from Donor ID to a program called Safetrace and enters the donor’s draw information.
 The processing lab can then process the products received.

 So next time you’re donating blood, you can think about all the cool things going on around you, and behind the scenes!

 Make an appointment to donate blood at sbcdonor.org.